Do not waste time

 We continue to take a flexible and light touch approach to both proposals and reports.

-We will accept reports written for other funders as a baseline, only asking for additional information if we need it to support our learning.
+We will accept reports written for other funders as a baseline.
+Where a grant is unrestricted, we’ll often use an organisation’s annual report, only asking for additional information if we need it to support our learning.

-We are working to ensure greater clarity regarding reporting expectations and what we wish to learn from our grantees at grant set-up and throughout our funding relationship and are producing new guidance for grantees on this.
+We are working to ensure greater clarity regarding reporting expectations and what we wish to learn from our grantees at grant set-up and throughout our funding relationship.
+We have published information on our website to share our approach to reporting.

-We are piloting having calls or meetings with grantees to replace written reports in some instances.
+We are making use of calls or meetings with grantees to replace written reports in some instances.
+In these cases, we will take our own meeting notes and use this as the report record.